KwabenaNMawuli/11296675_Practical-IA/README.md

 Installation

 About
-The project is an implementation of a e-Medical System for the University of Ghana.
+The project is an implementation of an e-Medical System for the University of Ghana.
 It has several functionalities that allow it to work as a backend REST API which makes use of developed using Node Js with the Express Framework and MongoDB.
 Functionalities include: creating a patient registration functionality, an update functionality, a visitation scheduling functionality, an patient vitals functionality and a view of the number of patients.
 Functionally the code runs the functionality of creating a patient registation partially.

 Prerequisites
 Node.js